helium/HIP/0053-mobile-dao.md

 ### *Treasury Reserve DNT Market Making Curve*

 The Mobile subDAO sets the programmatic treasury formula in order to provide quotes to holders of DNT who wish to redeem their holdings for underlying HNT.
-The programmatic treasury defines the floor price for IOT, but holders always retain the ability to exchange at the prevailing rate on open markets.
+The programmatic treasury defines the floor price for MOBILE, but holders always retain the ability to exchange at the prevailing rate on open markets.

 We propose a constant function market making formula for the Mobile subDAO programmatic treasury defined as per the following specification.